RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 species of channel, we chose MscL as it is the most well characterized and the most abundant species of mechanosensitive channel in *E. coli*.
-To probe the contribution of MscL alone, we generated an *E. coli* strain in which all seven known mechanosensitive channel genes were deleted from the chromosome.
+To probe the contribution of MscL alone, we generated an *E. coli* strain in which all seven known mechanosensitive channel genes were deleted from the chromosome followed by the integration of an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion.
+Chromosomal integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population.
-A single copy of an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion was then integrated back into the chromosome, removing fluctuations in gene copy number as a contributor to noise in gene expression.
-Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements. [@bialecka-fornal2012;
+Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements.
-@norman2005].
+[@bialecka-fornal2012; @norman2005].

 &nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of Shine-Dalgarno (SD) sequence mutants which were designed to decrease the expression relative to wild-type (Fig. S1).
 These changes involved direct alterations of the SD sequence as well as the inclusion of AT hairpins of varying length directly upstream of the start codon.
-The six SD sequences used in this work were designed using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University, the details of which are described in the supplemental information (*Design of Shine-Dalgarno Sequences*) [@espahborujeni2014; @salis2009].
-While the designed SD sequence mutations decreased the expression relative to wild-type, the distribution of expression is remarkably wide.
-The expression of these SD mutants spans an order of magnitude and are shown in Fig. 2A.
+The six SD sequences used in this work were designed using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University, and are shown in Fig S1 [@espahborujeni2014;
+@salis2009].
+While the designed SD sequence mutations decreased the expression relative to wild-type, the distribution of expression is remarkably wide spanning an order of magnitude, as is shown in [@Fig:boxplot]A.

  &nbsp;&nbsp;&nbsp;&nbsp;To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary